ExiledSpirit/platform-fighter/README.md

 # How to run

 Ensure you have makefile installed so you can compile by just running make on your bash.
-After that, a main.exe will appear in the root directory, executed it and voilà.
+After that, a main.exe will appear in the root directory, execute it and voilà.

 ---